 - Only then agree to purchase the puppy and bring your new buddy home with you.

 - Don’t buy a puppy because you feel sorry about it.

-- Meet the seller in a neutral place like a car park of a shopping centre.
+- Never meet the seller in a neutral place like a car park at a shopping centre.
 Make sure you meet them at their house and with the mother (and if possible the father of the pups).
 Some sellers might even offer to transport the directly to you.